cameraui/sdk/go/docs/api/manager.md

 ## type CreateDownloadOptions

 CreateDownloadOptions specifies how to register an existing file as a downloadable artifact.
-The file must already be fully written when this is called.

 	type CreateDownloadOptions struct {
 	    // FilePath is the absolute path to the file on disk.